Chart Color Schemes

 Macksville faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 11.5%, significantly lower than NSW's average of 32.2%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 8.9%, followed by postgraduate qualifications (1.3%) and graduate diplomas (1.3%).
-Vocational credentials are prominent, with 39.7% of residents aged 15+ holding them - advanced diplomas at 8.6% and certificates at 31.1%.
+The area's university qualification rate is 11.5%, significantly lower than the NSW average of 32.2%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are most prevalent at 8.9%, followed by postgraduate qualifications (1.3%) and graduate diplomas (1.3%).
+Vocational credentials are prominent, with 39.7% of residents aged 15+ holding such qualifications - advanced diplomas (8.6%) and certificates (31.1%).

 Frequently Asked Questions - Education